 What is Coding?

-Coding is what makes is possible to create applications and web sites.
+Coding is what makes it possible to create applications and web sites.
 Applications that are developed using coding include just about every piece of software that we might use on a daily basis.
 The ones that we are familiar with will include Facebook, Microsoft Office products, Google and all the apps that we might use on our smartphone.
 So, coding, or software development, is one of the foundation building blocks for all developments in technology.
-Every device that we use in our daily lives has some sort of software driving it’s operations.
+Every device that we use in our daily lives has some sort of software driving its operations.

 Coding is the basis for products that we use on a regular basis.
 It is also the tool that powers modern organisations.
 Therefore, good programmers are in great demand by businesses for their skills and expertise.
 If you have the correct skills, you can command a very handsome salary.

 Starting salaries for junior coders in Dublin are in the range €30,000 to €45,000.
 However, in parts of the world where demand is even greater, such as New York and Silicon Valley, junior to mid-level programmers are commanding up to $100,00 per annum.

 If you are a complete novice to coding, then you are in luck.
 There is a wealth of training courses available.
 Whichever course you choose, you should start your journey by learning some of the basics.
 Some of the things that you should consider delving into before you start include:

 - You should spend some time discovering the various languages available.
 Each of the coding tools or languages has it’s own particular benefits.
 Some are easier to use than others but might not allow you the granularity that more difficult languages offer.
 Some of very textual while others are “object-oriented”.
 Go online and find out about the advantages and otherwise of the various tools.

 There is a range of avenues that you can take after you become a programmer.
 Three of the current “routes” for coders are

 - Web Development – creating and managing web sites and associated backend applications.